data-science-ucsb/ds-website/officer-recruitment.md

 Primary responsibilities: oversee all project groups, provide advice and direction to each group as needed.

-#### Fill out the application below if you are interested in being a part of our team!
+#### Fill out the application form linked below if you are interested in being a part of our team!
 Applications are due by 2/15 at 11:59PM.

 [Officer Application](https://docs.google.com/forms/d/16doPj1Hg_vxUs1b2bnWLfldMAIIkzhPMCZwZwY6FJ8c/edit?usp=drive_web)